aarong/feedme-spec/README.md

 Parameters:

-- `MessageType` (string) indicates the type of message being transmitted and puts additional requirements on the structure of the message.
+- `MessageType` (string) indicates the type of message being transmitted, which puts additional requirements on the structure of the message.

 ### Client-Originating Message Types

+Client messages must satisfy the [schemas/client-message](client-message) schema.

 Clients can send four types of messages: